Table of Contents

 - Thus, the objects of NABARD can be brought under three major heads:

-Function of NABARD:
+The function of NABARD:

-- Apex body of Agriculture
+- An apex body of Agriculture

-- Specialised Bank/ Development Bank
+- Specialized Bank/ Development Bank

 - There is no function of Cheque and CASA deposit